 Advantages of MRI Cervical Spine with CV Junction

-High soft tissue resolution for neural and ligamentous structures.
+Good soft tissue resolution of neural and ligamentous structures.

-Detection of both bone marrow changes and spinal cord abnormalities.
+Identifies a range of abnormalities of the bone marrow and spinal cord disease.

 Limitations